 Lung cancer is the leading cause of cancer death for both men and women in the United States.
 According to the American Cancer Society, more than 225,000 Americans will be diagnosed with lung cancer.
-At the Rush-Riverside Cancer Institute our goal is to improve the survival rate and quality of life for our patients diagnosed with lung cancer.
+At the Riverside Cancer Institute our goal is to improve the survival rate and quality of life for our patients diagnosed with lung cancer.
 Our comprehensive, multidisciplinary approach is comprised of a team including physicians, medical oncologists, radiation oncologists, surgeons, pulmonologists, radiologists and a designated Imaging Patient Navigator.

 Meet Our Team of Experts